Gastonia Rangers

 The Gastonia Rangers were a class A minor league baseball team located in Gastonia, North Carolina.
 The team played first as the Rangers in the Western Carolinas League (1973–1974).
 In 1983 and 1984, they played as the Gastonia Expos, as an affiliate of the Montreal Expos.
-They later returned to the Rangers name in the South Atlantic League (1987–1992), and were affiliated with the Texas Rangers.
+They later returned to the Rangers name in the South Atlantic League (1987–1992) and were affiliated with the Texas Rangers.
 Their home stadium was Sims Legion Park.

-After the 1992 season, the team moved to another North Carolina city, Hickory, and have been known as the Hickory Crawdads ever since.
+After the 1992 season, the team relocated to Hickory, North Carolina and become the Hickory Crawdads.
+The Hickory franchise continues play today.

 The end in Gastonia

 Charlotte Hornets and Charlotte Knights owner George Shinn purchased the Gastonia franchise from Jack Farnsworth prior to the 1989 season.
 In doing so, it allowed Shinn the freedom to move the Charlotte Knights to Fort Mill, SC, without the move being challenged by the Gastonia franchise under Minor League Baseball's 35-mile territorial right rule.
-Once Shinn was able to acquire a Class AAA expansion franchise to play in Fort Mill, he no longer needed to control the interests of the Gastonia franchise and sold the team to Donald Beaver.
+Once Shinn was able to acquire a Class AAA expansion franchise to play in Fort Mill, he no longer needed to control the interests of the Gastonia franchise and sold the team to Donald Beaver, who relocated the team to Hickory.

-"Donald C. Beaver is Owner/President of the New Orleans Zephyrs.
-He is also the owner and President of the Class-A South Atlantic League Hickory (NC) Crawdads and owner of the Class AAA International League Charlotte Knights.
-He has ownership in the Pittsburgh Pirates and is on their board of directors.

-Beaver received his bachelor of science degree from Appalachian State University in 1962 and followed it up with a master's of business administration in 1964.
-He embarked on a career as a hospital administrator, and in 1975, he founded the Brian Center Corporation, where he served as CEO until 1995.

-While he achieved success as a nursing-home pioneer, Beaver never forgot his love of baseball.
-He was thrust into the spotlight at an early age as a pitcher in the 1952 Little League World Series.
-Forty years later, he purchased the Gastonia Rangers from George Shinn and relocated the franchise to Hickory, and since then, several clubs have been added.
-In 2000, he was inducted into the Little League World Series Hall of Fame."

-This is the last known statistical link of the Gastonia Rangers baseball club.
-In their last season, they went 66-70 (.485), 12 games back in the SAL's Northern Division.
-While Gastonia, NC, no longer has a team in the South Atlantic League, since 2002, it has been home to the Gastonia Grizzlies of the collegiate Coastal Plain League.
-Gastonia currently has a team, the Gastonia Honey Hunters, which is owned by property developer Brandon Bellamy.
+While Gastonia, NC, no longer has a team in the South Atlantic League, since 2002, it has been home to the Gastonia Grizzlies of the collegiate Coastal Plain League and the Gastonia Honey Hunters of the Atlantic League.